kapileshr/Plant-Disease-System/README.md

 # Plant-Disease-System
 🌿 Welcome to the Plant Disease Recognition System! 🔍

 Our mission is to help in identifying plant diseases efficiently.
 Upload an image of a plant, and our system will analyze it to detect any signs of diseases.
-Together, let's protect our crops and ensure a healthier harvest!

 📂 About the Dataset